J-81/GeneLab_Data_Processing-1/RNAseq/Previous_GL-DPPD-7101_Revisions/GL-DPPD-7101-E.md

 # Remove the first 4 lines
 counts.files <- lapply( ff, read.table, skip = 4 )

-# Get counts aligned to either strand for undtranded data by selecting col 2, to the first (forward) strand by selecting col 3 or to the second (reverse) strand by selecting col 4
+# Get counts aligned to either strand for unstranded data by selecting col 2, to the first (forward) strand by selecting col 3 or to the second (reverse) strand by selecting col 4
 counts <- as.data.frame( sapply( counts.files, function(x) x[ , 3 ] ) )

 # Add column and row names